Jessica Hua

-Jessica Hua is an associate professor in the Department of Biological Sciences at Binghamton University, NY.
-In addition Hua is the Director for the Center for Integrated Watershed Studies at Binghamton University which focuses on understanding watersheds and the human influences on them through research.
+Jessica Hua is a professor in the Department of Forest and Wildlife Ecology at University of Wisconsin–Madison, WI.
+In addition Hua was the Director for the Center for Integrated Watershed Studies at Binghamton University which focuses on understanding watersheds and the human influences on them through research.
 She is a herpetologist and oversees her own lab, The Hua Lab, where they focus on ecological interactions, evolutionary processes and ecological-evolutionary feedbacks.
 Hua's background has led to her appreciation of education with coming from a refugee family who "epitomizes the concept of the American Dream".
 Her research aims to help others gain opportunities while also establishing a lab that is inclusive and diverse.
 Hua also enjoys a variety of sports and plays disc golf professionally since 2016.

 Education

 Hua received her Bachelor of Arts Degree in Biology and Kinesiology from Southwestern University, TX, in 2008 where she had gone to the university for basketball and picked biology for her major with the intention of going to medical school.
 However, in her Junior year of college she had gotten a lab position with Ben Pierce who ultimately changed her career interests towards research and studying herpetology.

 Following her completion of her B.A., Hua went to the University of Pittsburgh, PA, and received her Ph.D. in 2014.
 Hua worked with Rick Relyea on researching the effects of contaminants on amphibians.
 This experience led Hua to become a Herpetologists' League member.
 The article "Differential Host Susceptibility to Batrachochytrium dendrobatidis, an Emerging Amphibian Pathogen" was published during her graduate education in which she was a co-author for.
 The research was focused on a fungal pathogen that afflicted amphibians, called Batrachochytrium dendrobatidis, and how amphibian species varied in their sensitivity to this pathogen.